Police: Suspect on the run in fatal shooting of 3 in Texas

 Chacon said the three were not shot in a building but did not give any further details.

-Images from the scene showed a large presence of emergency responders, including dozens of police cars.
-There were also several ambulances, two SWAT trucks and two police helicopters at the scene.
+Following the shooting, there was a large presence of emergency responders at the scene, including dozens of police cars, several ambulances, two SWAT trucks and two police helicopters.
+Later Sunday, law enforcement began leaving the area.

 The area includes a strip mall containing several retail stores and large apartment complexes situated near wooded rolling hills.